Lesson 1: The Importance of Knowledge First RESPs

 There are government programs available to assist you, such as the Canada Education Savings Grant (CESG).
 How this grant works is the federal government matches 20% of the first $2,500 contributed to the RESP annually, that's as much as an additional $500 per year when it's paid out*.

-Call a Heritage Rep today to learn more about RESP's and how they can work within your budget.
+Call a Knowledge First Rep today to learn more about RESP's and how they can work within your budget.
 Contact us.

 * Basic Canadian Education Savings Grant amount equal to 20% of yearly contributions, up to an annual maximum of $500 per eligible beneficiary, with a lifetime maximum of $7,200.

 * Certain conditions apply.
 See prospectus for full details.

 Lesson 6: Do RESP's have tax consequences when it's time to use them?Investment income on contributions are tax-sheltered until withdrawn by the student (beneficiary) and taxed at the student's tax bracket.
 This often results in minimal tax since students tend to be in low tax brackets and can often claim tax credits on educational expenses*.

 When the beneficiary is registered into a qualifying post secondary school, they will be eligible for payments from their RESP, which are known as Educational Assistance Payments (EAP).
 These payments must be claimed as income on their tax return.

 *Certain conditions apply.
 See prospectus for full details.
-Heritage does not offer tax advice.
+Knowledge First does not offer tax advice.
 You should seek independent tax advice.

 Lesson 7: Use your RESP